 Your resume can help you to stand out from other job applicants and get you short-listed for an interview.

 An employer may only scan your resume for a few seconds.
 You need to briefly demonstrate that you're the right fit for the organisation and position.

 Use a professional layout, tailor the content and make sure it is free of errors.

-- No more than 3 pages for professional roles.
+- Most employers prefer 2 pages for professional roles.
 1-2 pages for part-time work.

 - Group similar information under meaningful headings (e.g. Education, Employment etc.).